 Transactions denominated in foreign currencies are translated into the functional currency of the Company at exchange rates prevailing at the transaction dates (spot exchange rates).
 Monetary assets and liabilities are retranslated at the exchange rates at the reporting date.
-Exchange gains and losses on translation or settlement are recognized in profit or loss for the current year.
+Exchange gains and losses on translation or settlement are recognized in the statement of comprehensive (loss) income for the current year.